Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 FFT processing typically employs windowing functions (such as Hann, Blackman-Harris, or Kaiser windows) to reduce spectral leakage caused by the finite duration of each data frame.
 These windows gradually taper the signal amplitude toward zero at the frame boundaries, effectively de-emphasizing data near the edges.

 Without overlap, the control loop update rate equals the reciprocal of the FFT frame duration.
 With 75% overlap, the update rate increases by a factor of four.
-This improvement is achieved without reducing spectral resolution, which would otherwise require shortening the frame duration and sacrificing frequency resolution.
+This improvement is achieved without reducing frequency resolution, which would otherwise require shortening the frame duration and sacrificing spectral resolution.

 Overlap processing enhances the system's ability to detect transient events and rapid spectral changes.
 Consider a resonance that suddenly increases in amplitude due to structural changes in the test article.
 Without overlap, this resonance might not be captured in spectral analysis for an entire frame duration.
 With high overlap, multiple FFT frames capture the transient event at different positions within their respective windows, ensuring detection and rapid control response.